 Most wall panelling on the market today is made from MDF, with the intention that it is painted.
-Once fitted and painted, it would be difficult to distinguish it from wood.
+Once fitted and painted, it would be difficult to distinguish it from real wood wall panels.

 Provided the walls are fairly level, MDF panelling is easy to fit on a DIY basis.
 If the walls are uneven, they can usually be battened first.
 Ensure the company you are buying from offers good instructions before you invest.

-- Expect to pay around £300-400 per square metre for solid oak panelling, plus installation.
+- Expect to pay around £300 to £400 per square metre for solid oak panelling, plus installation.

-- Expect to pay around £25-50 per square metre for MDF panelling, which are best painted in water-based eggshell.
+- Expect to pay around £25 to £50 per square metre for MDF panelling, which are best painted in water-based eggshell.

 It is possible to purchase original wood panelling that has been salvaged from period properties.
 While it adds authentic aged character, quantity can be an issue.
 Be certain of your room’s dimensions, and what proportions suit the style and period of your home.

 A complete reclaimed room, including matching doors and sometimes a fireplace with overmantel, all restored and ready to install, will be a major investment.
-More modest Victorian pine panels may require a mix and match approach.
+If this is the approach you want to take with panelling you could opt for more modest Victorian pine panels that require a mix and match approach.

-Where there are only a small number available they can sometimes be used to replace missing panels in a larger run, but are often repurposed as something else, such as cupboard doors.
+Where there is low stock of wood wall panelling available, what you do find can sometimes still be used to replace missing panels in a larger run, but are often repurposed as something else, such as cupboard doors.
 If you come across a large quantity, you may find that the dealer will only sell the set, as complete suites are rarer and more valuable.